bahumuhawa/nova-bank/readme.md

 ## Getting started

-1. Clone the Nova Bank respository from github:
+1. Clone the Nova Bank respository from github
 2. Open the project

 - cd nova-bank